giulong/spectrum/README.md

 > runtime:
 >   profiles: my-profile,another-one
 > ```
-> You can also decide to provide your own variable:
+> You can also choose to provide your own variable:
 > ```yaml
 > # your configuration.yaml
 > runtime: